 Ensures that all study documents associated with current local, state, & federal regulatory guidelines, requirements, laws & research protocols are completed in a timely manner.

 Manages project data including processing, accuracy, analysis & evaluation of data ensuring that results meet project information and deliverable objectives.
 Partners with internal/external projects and IT staff to create, review, analyze, interpret, summarize and prepare progress & final reports.

 Provides consultation to internal/external project staff on appropriate data management, methodological issues and analysis of data.

 Coordinates & participates in budgetary negotiations with industry sponsors.

-Trains, directs, assigns duties to supervise clinical research coordinators and nursing staff.
+Trains, directs, and assigns duties to supervise clinical research coordinators and nursing staff.
 Assists in training of regulatory team and data assistants.

 Acts as a mentor in regard to education of junior coordinators.

 Monitor federal regulatory agency requirements related to clinical research training.
 Provide training to staff regarding federal, state and institutional requirements.
 Monitor skill level of staff in relation to non-procedural issues and provide instruction where necessary.
 Serve as a resource to the clinical trials staff, evaluating opportunities to improve productivity and operational efficiency.